George Brown (cricketer, born 1887): Early life and cricket career

-In the same number of first-class appearances in 1910, Brown scored 859 runs at an average of 26.84, recording his maiden first-class century with an unbeaten 106 runs against Middlesex in the County Championship in June.
-He took 23 wickets across the season, averaging 22.56 and taking one five wicket haul.
-Following the conclusion of the 1910 season, Brown was selected to tour the West Indies with the Marylebone Cricket Club (MCC) in February–April 1910.
-He made eleven first-class appearances on the tour, against various regional representative sides and the West Indian team.
-The tour was not a success for Brown, with him scoring 298 runs at an average of 14.90 and taking 9 wickets at an average of 45.44.
-In the 1911 English season, he had his most successful season as a bowler, taking 88 wickets at an average of 25.89; he took five wickets or more in an innings on five occasions and took ten wickets in a match once.
-Brown claimed six wickets in an innings twice during the season, against Somerset (6 for 24) and Yorkshire (6 for 48).
-He ended the season as Hampshire's leading wicket-taker in the County Championship, 20 ahead of Newman's 67 wickets.
-He also passed a thousand runs in a season for the first time, scoring 1,327 runs at an average of 27.64 from 27 appearances, with two centuries.
+In 23 appearances in 1910, Brown scored 859 runs at an average of 26.84, recording his maiden first-class century with an unbeaten 106 runs against Middlesex in the County Championship in June.
+He took 23 wickets across the season, averaging 22.56.
+Following the conclusion of the 1910 season, Brown was selected to tour the West Indies with the Marylebone Cricket Club (MCC) in February–April 1911.
+(Note: The MCC held the responsibility of organising overseas tours from 1903 to 1977.
+All matches on a tour were played as MCC, except for Test matches, where the side played as England.)
+He made eleven first-class appearances on the tour, against regional representative sides and the West Indian team.
+The tour was not a success for Brown, who scored 298 runs at an average of 14.90 and took 9 wickets at an average of 45.44.
+The 1911 English season was his most successful as a bowler, taking 88 wickets at an average of 25.89.
+He claimed five or more wickets in an innings on five occasions and ten wickets in a match once; he ended the season as Hampshire's leading wicket-taker in the County Championship, with 87 wickets, 20 ahead of Newman's 67.
+(Note: Brown played two matches for the Marylebone Cricket Club (MCC) at the beginning of the 1911 season, taking one wicket.
+The remainder of his wickets came for Hampshire in the County Championship.)
+He passed a thousand runs in a season for the first time in 1911, scoring 1,327 runs from 27 matches at an average of 27.64, with two centuries.

-Brown was less prolific in 1912, scoring 630 runs at an average of 20.32 from 29 appearances, whilst taking 47 wickets at an average of 31.82.
-He did, however, play an important part in Hampshire's defeat of the touring Australians, taking four key wickets in the match.
-His form with both bat and ball improved in 1913, with him passed a thousand runs in a season for the second time and achieving his career best bowling figures.
-With the bat, he scored with 1,263 runs at an average of 25.26.
-Against Essex at Leyton, after Hampshire had been asked to follow-on 317 runs behind Essex's first innings total, he made an unbeaten 140 runs.
-During the innings, he shared in a seventh wicket partnership of 325 runs with Cecil Abercrombie (165 runs); as of this remains a Hampshire record for the seventh wicket.
-With the ball, he was Hampshire's second highest wicket-taker in the County Championship with 83 wickets, behind Newman's 105.
-He achieved his career-best bowling figures (8 for 55) against Gloucestershire at Cheltenham, a bowling display characterised by him illiciting considerable swing.
+Brown was less prolific in 1912, averaging 20.32 from 29 innings, and 31.82 for his 47 wickets.
+He did play an important part in Hampshire's defeat of the touring Australians, taking four key wickets.
+His form with both bat and ball improved in the 1913 season.
+He passed a thousand runs for the second time, and against Essex at Leyton he was involved in a record-breaking partnership, after Hampshire had been asked to follow on 317 runs behind Essex's first innings total.
+Brown made an unbeaten 140 runs, sharing in a seventh wicket partnership of 325 runs with Cecil Abercrombie; as of this remains a Hampshire record for that wicket.
+He was Hampshire's second-highest wicket-taker in the County Championship with 83 wickets, behind Newman's 105, and achieved his career-best figures of 8 for 55 against Gloucestershire at Cheltenham, a bowling display characterised by considerable swing.